theoriz0/go-openapi-serve/README.md

 go-openapi-serve [port] ([path1] [path2]...)
 ```

 If the path points to a folder, the yaml files in that folder will be served.
-However, it currently doesn't
 If the path points to a file, the corresponding file will be served.

-For now, this tool not support:
+For now, this tool does not support:

 - Absolute path to file or folder.
 - `..` in relative path to file or folder.